 Can I include my family in my application?

-Are there language requirements for residency in Malta?
+Are there language requirements for Maltese residence?